alexanderhernandez-USDA/Zonal-Stats-QGIS/README.md

 |//Sample | Site_points.gpkg | Point geometries |
 |//Sample/Orthos | Three RGB TIFF files | Orthophotos - images |

-Once the plugin has been installed, you can open it by clicking on its icon.
-<img width="76" alt="icon" src="https://github.com/user-attachments/assets/826d45ff-26be-4f26-8b28-dcbc1756fb30" />

-The plugin requires the path to an input folder, input geopackage, and output geopackage.
-Your input folder should contain the images you want to run on.
-Please verify that these images contain dates in their filenames.
+Pay attention to the *.TIFF file names - Notice that these images contain dates in their filenames.
 Dates can be delimited using ., _, or -.
 The following are three vaild formats:

 YYYY_MM_DD
 DD.MM.YYYY
 MM-DD-YYYY

+_Keep in mind that the plugin has been developed to process one orthophoto or a time series of orthophotos and as such we need to differentiate when the different images were collected_

+Once the plugin has been installed, you can open it by clicking on its icon.
+<img width="76" alt="icon" src="https://github.com/user-attachments/assets/826d45ff-26be-4f26-8b28-dcbc1756fb30" />

+The plugin requires the path to an input folder, input geopackage, and output geopackage.
+Your input folder should contain the images you want to run on.
+Please verify that

 After selecting your input folder, input geopackage, and output geopackage, you can then select the calculation/extraction type.
 There are four options:
 1. Raw Extraction - Gets raw values from images